 How the Terran company Merryweather Industries obtained the design specifications for the Gladiator is unknown.
 Merryweather was the first company not intrinsically linked to a large government to attempt to build a BattleMech, and their preliminary planning included a significant structural redesign of the machine before they beganwork on the -3R version.
 The small company immediately proved the danger of tackling an undertaking as expensive and massive as Mech production.
 Already behind the technology curve of the Terran Hegemony – and even the Great Houses – the company nearly went bankrupt to finish their first run of the Mech in 2490, and the lackluster design was only picked-up by various planetary militias.
 Though they managed to secure government backing to design a new variant and start a second production run of the -4R, the full run never finished.
 Following this debacle, Merryweather Industries re-organized to produce the popular IndustrialMechs of the era, only to simply become a lost statistic during the Succession Wars.

 Capabilities : The GLD-4R employed a simple weapons load-out.
 A PPC provided long-range punch, while twin medium lasers conveyed short-range fore support along with an SRM-6 rack.
 A respectable eighty-four kph top speed, combined with jump jets, newly installed on the -4R, provided solid maneuverability.

-Deployment : The dishonor of the Gladiator, along with its primitive construction, meant House Kurita never salvaged and GLD-1R losses, and the machine quickly became extinct.
+Deployment : The dishonor of the Gladiator, along with its primitive construction, meant House Kurita never salvaged any GLD-1R losses, and the machine quickly became extinct.
 A handful of -3R and -4R Gladiators can still be found in the hands of planetary militias and low-tier mercenary commands.

 The first Merryweather test bed, the -3R, retained the speed of its predecessor, but mounted twin LRM-10 racks in place of the large laser.
 The -4R remains the most commonly encountered version as it proves a perfectly sound design.